Advertise SRv6 Locator Information by IPv6 Neighbor Discovery

 In an SRv6 network, each SRv6 segment endpoint has at least one SRv6

 can steer traffic to that node.
-This document describes a method of
+This document describes a method for

 This Internet-Draft is submitted in full conformance with the